 - MS, University of Athens – Greece

-- BS, Electrical and Computer Engineering, National Technical University of Athens – Greece
+- BS in Electrical and Computer Engineering, National Technical University of Athens – Greece

 - Hometown: Athens, Greece